vittseva/vs_site/content/about.md

 ### Shweta Jain

-> Advisor - Women-Centred Financial Services, Bachelor of Business Administration
+> #### Advisor - Women-Centred Financial Services
 >
-> Shweta is keen on serving & supporting females of all ages and backgrounds for their financial protection and wealth creation needs.
-She enjoys connecting with them and brings the most suitable options for their female-specific requirements.
-It could be micro saving, assured return insurance options, or investments in low-risk options.
+> Shweta Jain, a dedicated advisor holding a Bachelor of Business Administration degree, specializing in Women-Centered Financial Services.
+Driven by a passion for serving females across all ages and backgrounds, she zeroes in on their financial protection and wealth creation requirements.
+>
+> Fueled by empathy and strong communication skills, Shweta thrives on building connections with her female clients.
+Her approach involves tailoring solutions that address their distinct needs.
+She offers a wide array of options tailored to women-specific financial goals, ranging from micro savings to assured return insurance plans and low-risk investments.
+>
-Previously she has also had experience in intraday trading services for clients who were conservative to moderate-level investors.
-Using her comfort in handling matters of finance to support women gives her a sure sense of pride and accomplishment.
+> With prior experience in intraday trading services, particularly for conservative to moderate-level investors, Shweta's true pride emerges from utilizing her financial prowess to assist women in realizing their financial aspirations.

 ------